 Players brought up from a lower division or over from another team within a division may not pitch.

 Regular team members must be given preference in regards to playing time.
+If a ninth player on the roster arrives after a game commences, the call-up or call-over player can continue to bat but should not take playing time from rostered players.

 PITCHING LIMITATIONS